chocoplace/bikesharing/README.md

  ![Viz8](https://github.com/chocoplace/bikesharing/blob/main/Resources/Screenshot_3.png)

 - Deliverable 3.
 The outcomes and visualization of this analysis can be found on Tableau Public [link to dashboard](https://public.tableau.com/app/profile/soco.hernandez/viz/Module_14FinalPresentationChallenge/FinalPresentation?publish=yes).

+### Results:

+At the end the analysis convey positve results of the bike-sharing service for NYC Citi Bike.
+The analysis can serve as a Proof of Content to convice the possible investors of Des Moines.
+There is an area of opportunity for Female users.
+The additional visualizations that can be done to complement this analysis are: 1) Trip Location by Gender to analyze the relations between Male users and location and see if the service is for tourism purposes or work related, here is another area of opportunity for this bussiness project and 2)Bikeaid by Location to see what areas registered more aid per bike/trip.

+End.